 Fouad Nohra, professor in Political Science, Université Paris Cité: European democratic values and the populist agenda

-Bernard Andrieu, professor of Philosophy, Université Paris Cité: Sport and populism
+Bernard Andrieu, professor of Philosophy, Université Paris Cité: The body and populism

 Personal perspectives from students from the University of Belgrade: Student action and protest in Serbia, what is all about? - The power of unity